 Everyone’s circumstances are different so rates may vary widely, but please understand how offering rates well below industry (non-union) standards can impact the industry as a whole.
 There has been much debate about it over the years so take some time to read up on that.

-Well, these are only just a few of the many resources that have helped me but these should get you started.
 Like I said, it takes a LOT of time reading and researching – like weeks and months, even years.
 Absorb as much as possible.
 It’s an ongoing learning experience, too, so don’t stop after hitting just a few websites.
-I’m still researching even after 12 years, because industries change and evolve.
+I’m still researching because industries change and evolve.
 You will eventually hear common themes and ideas about the business that will shape your approach to the world of VO so that you can start defining your path.
+If you have any questions after this, check out my VO Consultation page for more info.